-This post is about mailbox migration office 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.
+This post is about mailbox migration in Microsoft 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.

 Mailbox migration office 365 options